Understanding Your Liability

 - Do not disrupt any instructional controls or violate land-use restrictions designed to manage the contamination, and

 - Have no affiliation with the party responsible for the contamination

-For more information, visit the EPA Brownfield Liability website.
+For more information, visit EPA Brownfield Liability Website.

 To incentivize brownfield remediation and development the City works with qualified owners, developers, or potential developers to offer no charge or reduced rates site assessments.
 Phase I and Phase II Site Assessments are performed on a first-come, first-served basis while funding is available through the EPA Assessment Grant.
 Program staff can help entities determine the future path of their property once site assessments have been complete.

 If you are a current or potential property owner interested in learning more about how the city can help you with a site assessment, remediation or development incentives, you can contact David Tetrick at 503-526-2537.